cojfulfer/Book-Hook/README.md

 create a GUI (pictures of each book with buttons to click on and fishing animations, sounds, and music)

 scrape web instead of having user input the book characteristics (e.g. Wikipedia for all book characteristics: (if there are multiple genres, can just add those multiple genres to the list, and when asking the user questions, if that book has multiple genres, then as long as it matches one genre the user inputs, then show that book to the user) aside from book rating and use Google for book rating

-provide user the option to import a list of books the user would like to add to or remove from their library

 add point-of-view as a book classification